Madonna: Brand overview

 What is Madonna?

-Her self-titled debut album, released in 1983, was a huge success and made her a new pop music phenomenon.
-In the following years, she released a number of successful albums, including Like a Virgin, True Blue, and Ray of Light.
-Her music, as well as her acting career and entrepreneurial endeavors, have cemented her status as one of the most influential figures in pop culture.
+She is an American singer, songwriter and actress known for her provocative music and unconventional image.
+She began her musical career as the drummer for the band Breakfast Club before embarking on a successful solo career.
+Her self-titled debut album was a huge success, making her a pop music phenomenon.
+She released many successful albums including Like a Virgin, True Blue, and Ray of Light.
+Her music, acting career and entrepreneurial endeavors have cemented her status as one of the most influential figures in pop culture.

 1983